bt-s/Split-Learning-and-Federated-Learning/README.md

 # Split Learning and Federated Learning

-As part of a project for the course *Scalable Machine Learning and Deep Learning (ID2223)* at KTH Royal Institute of Technology.

 This repository comprises of implementations of Split Learning [Vepakomma et al. 2018] and Federated Learning [McMahan et al. 2016].
 The network architecture used for both implementations is a slightly modified version of the LeNet-5 [LeCun et al., 1998] convolutional neural network (CNN) architectures.
 All experiments are performed on the FashionMNIST data set [Xiao et al. 2018u].

 ## Setup